israeldavidvm/database-auditor/README-EN.md

 - Command-line interface that provides a simple and direct way to use the library, ideal for integration into automated workflows.

-With data-auditor, you can guarantee a solid, efficient, and error-free database design.
+With database-auditor, you can guarantee a solid, efficient, and error-free database design.

 ## Justification